How to Survive Long Flights in Economy

 If you want to feel good on a flight, dress comfortably.
 Long-haul flights are not about looking perfect (maybe just a bit) and being stylish.
 If the style is important to you, combine it with casual clothing.

 Wear layers and wear comfortable clothes.
-The right choice of clothes are the foundation for a good flight:
+The right choice of clothes is the foundation for a good flight:

-• A big and warm scarf is my absolute must-have (which I can use for different purposes) – I use it as a scarf, as a blanket and pillow, or whatsoever.
+- A big and warm scarf is my absolute must-have (which I can use for different purposes) – I use it as a scarf, as a blanket and pillow, or whatever.
 One of my must-have items on a flight.

-• Flat shoes which can be easily taken off.
+- Flat shoes that can be easily taken off.
 Bulky shoes that take forever to be put on and off are such a turn-off.
 I am less likely to get up and walk if it takes forever to put my shoes on.

-• A cardigan which I occasionally use as an extra blanket.
-I love something that can be easily taken off and which does not have too many buttons or even a zipper, so a minimalistic cardigan is another must-have for a good flight.
+- A cardigan which I occasionally use as an extra blanket.
+I love something that can be easily taken off and that does not have too many buttons or even a zipper, so a minimalistic cardigan is another must-have for a good flight.

 2. Snacks